 The legal actions consisted of various claims, all of which were settled in fiscal year 2017.
-Under the settlement agreement, the plaintiffs were to be paid in three installments.
-The Company and Pacific Harvest each agreed to pay one half of the settlement payments.
-The Company paid the entire first two installments and Pacific Harvest agreed to reimburse the Company for its \$2.1 million portion.
+As part of the settlement agreement, Pacific Harvest agreed to pay the Company one half of the required settlement payments.
 As of May 31, 2020, the outstanding balance of the receivable was \$1.2 million.
 The Company makes ongoing estimates relating to the collectability of receivables.
 A reserve is established for any note when there is reasonable doubt that the principal or interest will be collected in full.
 The Company may write-off uncollectable receivables after collection efforts are exhausted.
 During the fiscal year 2020, the Company's review for collectability concluded that a receivable reserve of \$1.2 million would be recorded.
 The Company's conclusion regarding collectability changed as a result of Pacific Harvest communicating their refusal to pay combined with their bringing claims against the Company.
-As of November 29, 2020, the reserve balance remained at \$1.2 million.
+As of February 28, 2021, the reserve balance remained at \$1.2 million.